Dynamsoft/capture-vision-react-native-samples/mrz-scanner-guide.md

 Currently, the SDK supports three types of MRTD:

-> Note: If you need support for other types of MRTDs, our SDK can be easily customized.
+> [!NOTE] If you need support for other types of MRTDs, our SDK can be easily customized.
 Please contact support@dynamsoft.com.

 ### ID (TD1 Size)